 Chartreuse Alpine Strawberries and Heucherella in partial shade.
 Photo by: Christina Salwitz.

 Another factor of the edible/ornamental gardening culture is that many gardeners understand a need for growing food in an eco-friendly manner.
 Using water wisely in warmer climates, choosing plants that react well to heat and drought and recycling or composting where possible for sustainability and spotlighting of organics.
 Even finding ways to be able to grow edibles where there is some shade is gaining steam.

 Broccoli, Corn and Coleus why not?
 Photo by: Christina Salwitz.

 Gardeners are demanding horticultural drama AND edibles, function AND form.
 A viable location for growing food that is beautiful is expanding at a dizzying pace.
-From the use of recycled materials to tearing up the front lawn, the number of ideas we are seeing every day is expanding greatly and social media sites like Pinterest, Tumbler, and Facebook are taking those ideas to new heights overnight.
-Balconies, terraces, fire escapes, driveways, hell strips, are all becoming space for gardens.
+From the use of recycled materials to tearing up the front lawn, the number of ideas we are seeing every day is expanding greatly.
+Balconies, terraces, fire escapes, and driveways are all becoming space for gardens.

 They also want an interactive landscape for children and neighbors, as well as places to relax and take in the beauty.
-Educating kids to explore the garden with the senses of touch, taste, feel, and smells are an important part of introducing the next generation of gardeners.
-New parents are taking that incredibly seriously these days.
+Educating kids to explore the garden with the senses of touch, taste, feel, and smell is an important part of introducing the next generation to gardening.

 Is there much that makes a gardener happier than color?
 Even an edible gardener gets excited about a red ripe tomato!
 The saturated, rich, triumphant color of flowers, foliage, bark, and berries make our hearts beat faster.
 Annual and perennial flowers play a HUGE role in this garden style too.